whitneyburton/portfolios/students/1705-back/ellen-cooper/mod_3_portfolio.md

 | E | **Feedback & Community Participation** | 3 |

 >* \<Takeaways, your experience>
-Most of the topics in Mod 3 were very relevant to being a real developer and I really enjoyed the lessons about thigs such as performance.
+Most of the topics in Mod 3 were very relevant to being a real developer and I really enjoyed the lessons about things such as performance.
 I felt as through a lot of the topics weren't things one could learn well from a tutorial and the real world experience of the instructors was particularly beneficial in this mod.
 The projects were challenging in terms of the group work and I felt the main takeaways were project management related.
 >* \<Notes>